 |Photo 1952, courtesy University of California, San Diego|

 Margaret Burbidge was born in England and educated at the University of London, where she remained until 1951.
-She has worked at Yerkes Observatory and the California Institute of Technology and has been at the University of California, San Diego since 1962.
-She has held many administrative positions, including that of director of the Royal Greenwich Observatory and first director of the Center for Astrophysics and Space Sciences at UCSD.
+She worked at Yerkes Observatory and the California Institute of Technology before joining the faculty of the University of California, San Diego (UCSD) in 1962.
+She held many administrative positions, including that of director of the Royal Greenwich Observatory and first director of the Center for Astrophysics and Space Sciences at UCSD.
 In 1957 she, Geoffrey R. Burbidge, William A. Fowler and Fred Hoyle showed how all of the elements except the very lightest are produced by nuclear reactions in stellar interiors.
-She has also studied spectra of galaxies, determining their rotations, masses, and chemical composition, and she has achieved particular renown for spectroscopic studies of quasars.
-She has played a major role in developing instrumentation for the Hubble Space Telescope.
+She also studied spectra of galaxies, determining their rotations, masses, and chemical composition, and she achieved particular renown for spectroscopic studies of quasars.
+She played a major role in developing instrumentation for the Hubble Space Telescope.

 American Astronomical Society, Helen Warner Prize, 1959 (with Geoffrey Burbidge); Henry Norris Russell Lectureship, 1984.

 Association pour le Développement International de l’Observatoire de Nice, ADION medal, 1987